The SECURE 2.0 Act has already made significant changes to the way U.S. retirement plans operate—and more are on the horizon.

 Passed in 2022, SECURE 2.0 expands on the SECURE Act of 2019, also known as the Setting Every Community Up for Retirement Enhancement Act.
 SECURE 2.0 includes more than 90 provisions that aim to help people reach their retirement goals by expanding enrollment and offering incentives to save.

-These changes will have significant implications for plan sponsors and participants—but you don’t have to navigate them on your own.
-We’re here to guide you through the important steps.
-Our resources below outline what you can expect when more changes go into effect in 2024 and beyond.
+These changes have significant implications for plan sponsors and participants—but you don’t have to navigate them on your own.
+We’re here to help guide you through the important steps.

 Download our SECURE 2.0 informational sheet for an overview of upcoming changes and contact information for Sentry representatives.

-If you’re a plan sponsor, you'll need to not only be aware of future changes, but also implement some of them at your business.
-Here are two of the biggest provisions you’ll need to be ready for:
+If you’re a plan sponsor, you'll need to be aware of upcoming changes and how you may need to implement them at your business.
+Here are two of the biggest provisions to be aware of:

 Catch-up eligible employees who earned $145,000 or less in the prior year can continue to make catch-up contributions on a pre-tax or Roth basis.

 Originally effective in January 2024, this provision was delayed until January 2026 by IRS Notice 2023-62.
-This two-year administrative transition period gives plans sponsors and their payroll vendor more time to prepare for this provision.
+This two-year administrative transition period gives plan sponsors and their payroll vendors more time to prepare for this provision.

 Please note that some changes included in the SECURE Act of 2019 have been or will be changed again under SECURE 2.0.
 View this timeline to see significant voluntary changes.